Phoenix1153/ViT_OOD_generalization/README.md

 |  ImageNet-R            |    Style Shift       |
 |  DomainNet             |    Style Shift       |

-Please also cite these references when utilizaing the collection.
+Please also cite these references when exploiting the collection.
 - [1] Kai Yuanqing Xiao, Logan Engstrom, Andrew Ilyas, and Aleksander Madry.
 Noise or signal: The role of image backgrounds in object recognition.
 In International Conference on Learning Representations, 2021.
 - [2] Dan Hendrycks and Thomas Dietterich.
 Benchmarking neural network robustness to common corruptions and perturbations.
 In International Conference on Learning Representations, 2019.
 - [3] Robert Geirhos, Patricia Rubisch, Claudio Michaelis, Matthias Bethge, Felix A. Wichmann, and Wieland Brendel.
 Imagenet-trained CNNs are biased towards texture; increasing shape bias improves accuracy and robustness.
 In International Conference on Learning Representations, 2019.